On the limitations of a measurement-assisted optomechanical route to quantum macroscopicity of superposition states: Introduction

 Notwithstanding such bottlenecks, there is great interest in engineering quantum superpositions of macroscopically distinct states for both technological and foundational reasons.
 Amongst the various platforms that have been put forward so far to achieve such goal~\cite{Arndt}, a potentially very promising candidate is provided by the framework of cavity optomechanics~\cite{RMP}, which offers unprecedented possibilities to induce strong non-classical features in a massive mechanical system by means of radiation-pressure, combined with perspectives for achieving quantum control at the mesoscopic scale through hybrid settings~\cite{Rogers}.
 However, a rigorous assessment of such optomechanical route towards macroscopic superpositions is still lacking.

 In this paper we investigate the possibilities for the generation of genuinely macroscopic quantum superpositions offered by cavity optomechanics.
-We analyze both a cavity end-mirror and a membrane-in-the-middle configuration, which have both been thoroughly explored experimentally~\cite{RMP}.
+We analyze both a linear and a quadratic coupling of the intensity of a cavity field with the position of a mechanical oscillator, which are configurations that have been thoroughly explored experimentally~\cite{RMP}.
 We assume both the single-photon optomechanics condition and the intense-driving one.
 While the first embodies a {\it desideratum} that is currently pursued experimentally, the second adheres very well with current experimental state-of-the-art working regimes.
-As a figure of merit for quantum macroscopicity, we employ a recently proposed phase-space measure~\cite{measure}, which is perfectly fit to address quantitatively the macroscopic nature of quantum superposition states of harmonic oscillators.
+As a figure of merit for quantum macroscopicity, we employ a recently proposed phase-space measure~\cite{measure}, which is based on a phase-space analysis of the state of harmonic oscillators.
 So far, various measures for quantum macroscopicity have been proposed~\cite{measure,Leggett, Dur, Shimizu, Bjork, Shimizu2, Cavalcanti, Korsbakken, Marquardt, Korsbakken2, Frowis, Nimmrichter, Sekatski,Yadin,Oudot}.
 Other than the one chosen for our study~\cite{measure}, the approach suggested by Nimmrichter and Hornberger~\cite{Arndt,Nimmrichter} can also be applied to optomechanical systems.
 However, their measure is suitable mainly to compare different experimental approaches rather than to compare quantum states per se produced at fixed timings~\cite{Jeong}.
-Here, we attempt to take a more stringent approach in order to figure out whether the quantum states themselves generated via optomechanical setups can reach high degrees as macroscopic quantum superpositions.

-Our analysis sets up useful benchmarks and indicate a clear route for experimental advances towards the achievement of genuinely macroscopic quantum superpositions.
-In particular, we show that, in the single-photon optomechanical scenario, macroscopic quantum superpositions can be engineered under conditions of very strong optomechanical coupling and accurate postselection of the mechanical state following homodyning of the cavity field that drives its motion.
-Otherwise, in the strong-driving case, no quantum macroscopicity can be enforced into the mechanical state.
+The various measures put forward so far appear to capture different aspects and definition of macroscopic quantumness.
+The one adopted here allows for a fair comparison between states of an optomechanical system achieved by varying the optomechanical coupling strength (at set values of all the other parameters that set a given working point).
+We show that, in the single-photon optomechanical scenario, quantum superpositions that are deemed to be macroscopic in nature by the quantifier that we use can be engineered under conditions of very strong coupling and accurate postselection of the mechanical state following homodyning of the cavity field that drives its motion.